szymonsteccc/szymonsteccc/README.md

 ## Hi there 👋

- - Student at Warsaw University of Technology
+ - Computer Science Student @ Warsaw University of Technology
+ - [WUT] -> university projects

 <!--
 **szymonsteccc/szymonsteccc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.